Research ethics glossary

 Notes: Researchers must either have the experience, qualifications and competence appropriate to the research, or must be under the supervision of such a person or persons.
 Researchers should have had appropriate training in ethical matters relating to research.

 risk assessment: CUREC takes concerns regarding researcher and participant safety seriously.
-If you are undertaking fieldwork in dangerous or sensitive situations (which can include research in participants' homes), please address this in your CUREC form.
+If you are undertaking fieldwork in dangerous or sensitive situations (which can include research in participants' homes), please address this in your application.
 You should also arrange a risk assessment through your department.
 There is some best practice guidance on interviewing participants in their homes (see Best practice guidance 01: researcher safety.
 The University’s Safety Office may also be able to advise.

 S